bkkuan/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>

+* Task Status can only take on one of the following: `yet to start`, `in progress`, `completed`

+* For months with varying numbers of days, if the user enters a date that exceeds the valid number of days for that month, the date will be adjusted to the actual last day of the month.
+The user will be notified with the adjusted date displayed on the GUI.

 ### Viewing help : `help`